 After you’re done making the necessary changes, tap on Done at the top right corner to save the look.

-▶︎ How to Change Clock Font on iPhone on iOS 16
+▶︎ How to Change Clock Font on iPhone

-Turn off Depth Effect
+Turn off the Depth Effect

 Depth Effect is an optional feature when setting wallpapers for your lock screen.
 If you don’t wish to use the Depth Effect on a background, you can disable it for your current lock screen.
 To do that, get to your lock screen’s edit mode as explained above.
-Inside the edit mode, tap on the 3-dots icon at the bottom right corner.

 In the overflow menu that appears, tap on Depth Effect to remove the tick mark on its left-hand side.